toml-lang/toml/toml.md

 ## Comment

 A hash symbol marks the rest of the line as a comment, except when inside a string.
-All code points except line feeds (U+000A) are permitted in comments.
+All valid code points are permitted in a comment, but keep in mind that a LF or CRLF terminates the comment.

 ```toml
 # This is a full-line comment